-The Directors of the Company are elected at each annual general meeting of the Company and hold office until the next annual general meeting or until their successors are elected.
+The directors of the Company are elected at each annual general meeting of the Company and hold office until the next annual general meeting or until their successors are elected.

-The following table represents the composition of the Company's board of directors committees:
+The following table represents the composition of the committees of the Company's Board of Directors.